open-policy-agent/opa/docs/README.md

 ## Site updates

 The OPA site is automatically published using [Netlify](https://netlify.com).
-Whenever changes in this directory are pushed to `master`, the site will be re-built and re-deployed.
+Whenever changes in this directory are pushed to `main`, the site will be re-built and re-deployed.

+**Note:** The site is built for many versions of the docs, this introduces some complexities to be aware of when making changes to the site's layout:

+* Updates to the [site's templates or styles/](./website/) are applied to all versions (edge, latest and all versions) when merged to `main`.
+* Site [data](./website/data) treated in the same way, so updates to data files also apply to all versions as soon as they are merged.
+* Site [content/](./content/), when merged to `main`, is only shown on `edge` until the next release.

 ## How to Edit and Test